Don’t Limit Your Income

 a.
 First Contact

 When someone first finds out about her, they want to decide if Donna can solve their problem.
-Her site makes it super easy to get this information.
+Her site and ProAdvisor profile make it super easy to get this information.
 Plus, her web page tells them exactly how to connect with her.

 Winging free consultations isn’t a strategy.
 Donna now asks great questions during the first meeting.
 Rather than a traditional sales conversation, she guides them through a value conversation.
-This emphasizes the client’s needs instead of her own achievements.
+By emphasizing the client’s needs, she never has to pitch her services.

-Her questions are designed to learn about their goals, specific challenges and why it’s important to them now.
+Her questions are designed to learn about their goals, specific challenges and why accurate financials is important to them now.
 With the right questions, ideal clients recognize her value and naturally ask how to get started.

 c.
 Value Pricing

 Once she separated her fees from time, she happily ditched her time tracking app.
 Her prices now reflect the value she offers, which significantly increased her profits.
-She’s compensated for all the elements–strategy, research, planning and diagnostics.Not only does the billable hour reduce income; it overlooks knowledge.
+She’s compensated for all the elements–strategy, planning, accounting and diagnostics.Not only does the billable hour for your #accounting services reduce income; it overlooks knowledge.
 Instead price according to the value you generate for your clients.
-The time necessary to get a result is separate from your fees.
-Read full post.… Click To Tweet
+Read full post. #getpaidwhatyoureworth Click To Tweet

 Value pricing considers the client’s needs and the value delivered, not her time.
 If she delivers $100,000 worth of value, she can quote a value price and make as much as 10x compared to her former $75 per hour rate.

 Complexity is the enemy of execution.
 Value pricing frees her from tracking time.